familyfriendlymikey/replacing/readme.md

 ## What Is This
-This is a search and replace tool that supports searching files with an ECMAScript regex pattern, replacing that pattern with a string, and after printing to ensure everything is correct, modifying the input files with replacements.
+This is a super lightweight (~100 lines of code) search and replace tool that supports searching files with an ECMAScript regex pattern, replacing that pattern with a string, and after printing to ensure everything is correct, modifying the input files with replacements.

 `rp` does as little in the way of custom logic as possible.
+In fact, `rp` does not even search and replace linewise;
-The entire modification behavior of this program boils down to the following code:
+the entire modification behavior of this program boils down to the following code:
 ```
 const data = readFileSync(filename).toString!
 let new_data = data.replace(pattern) do
 	replacement.replaceAll(/(?<!\\)&/g,$1).replaceAll('\\&','&')
 writeFileSync(filename, new_data)
 ```
-The previewing behavior is done with npm `diff`, and the git status failsafe is done with `execSync`.

 ## Installation
 ```